Hywel-Stoakes/hywel.stoakes/content/home/about.md

 # Biography

 Hywel Stoakes is a phonetician who researches the sounds and articulation of under-resourced and endangered languages of the Asia-Pacific region.
 Previous research is mainly on coarticulation and prosody in Australian indigenous languages of Northern Australia.
-I have worked with speakers of Bininj Kunwok (Kunwinjku [kʊnˈwɪɲgʊ]) and Yolŋu Matha (Djambarrpuyŋu).
+I have worked with speakers of Bininj Kunwok (Kunwinjku [kʊnˈwɪɲgʊ]) and Yolŋu Matha (Djambarrpuyŋu, Gumatj, Warramiri).
+Hywel uses modern, computer aided phonetic techniques to explores the sounds of the World's languages.